Showing 1 - 1 OF 1

 Another option is for the parents to teach their children at home instead of sending them to a public or private school.
 Each state has different laws governing home schooling.
 Many communities have organizations that assist home schooling families with curriculum and opportunities to meet other homeschooled students.
 Homeschooling your child requires registration with the local school district or the Virginia Department of Education.

-Norfolk Public Schools --800 East City Hall Avenue Norfolk, VA 23510-2723 – Call 757-628-3830
+Norfolk Public Schools - 800 E. City Hall Ave., Norfolk, VA 23510-2723 – Call 757-628-3830

-Virginia Beach Public Schools - 2512 George Mason Drive, Virginia Beach, VA 23456-0038 – Call757-263-1000 or 757-263-1011.
+Virginia Beach Public Schools - 2512 George Mason Drive, Virginia Beach, VA 23456-0038 – Call757-263-1000 or 757-263-1011

-Chesapeake Public Schools - 312 Cedar Road Chesapeake, VA 23322-5514 – Call 757-547-0165
+Chesapeake Public Schools - 312 Cedar Road, Chesapeake, VA 23322-5514 – Call 757-547-0165

-Portsmouth Public Schools -- 801 Crawford Street, Portsmouth, VA 23705-0998; Phone: 757-393-8751 orfax 757-393-5238
+Portsmouth Public Schools - 801 Crawford St., Portsmouth, VA 23705-0998 – Call 757-393-8751 orfax 757-393-5238

 Virginia Standards of Learning

-The Standards of Learning for Virginia Public Schools describe the expectations for student learning and achievement in grades K-12 in English, mathematics, science, history/social science, technology, the fine arts, foreign language, health and physical education, and driver education.
+The Standards of Learning for Virginia Public Schools describe the expectations for student learning and achievement in grades kindergarten-12 in English, math, science, history and social science, technology, the fine arts, foreign language, health and physical education, and driver education.
 SOL scores have become an important tool for the state to see how well the schools are educating the children.
 Students must earn the required number of verified units of credit to receive a high school diploma.
-Please see Virginia Department of Education at http://www.doe.virginia.gov/ for further information.
+Go to the Virginia Department of Education website for further information.

 The Governor's School